 Mac or Windows

-Discussing differences in sound quality between Mac and Win on an audio forum is almost impossible.
+Discussing differences in sound quality between Mac and Win on an audio forum was almost impossible.
 Most of the time it ends up in a flare.

 Software